mshenfield/subreddit_algebra/README.md

 * A swap function might be nice, for the minus operator
 * Only show the first result, with an "= r/_", with a "Show More" that fades in results below it.
 * Link each result to the subreddit.
+* A shimmer across the results box and then a loading bar.
+Notifications if it takes more than 30 seconds.
+* "Help cover the cost of running this dumb site" link with accurate (verifiable?) information on site costs and a patreon account.
+* "Join the community of people who think this dumb site is cool"

 ### Backend
 * Set up HTTPS